-- II.B.4.a) Core faculty members must be designated by the program director.
-(Core) - II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) - II.B.4.c) There must be at least six core physician faculty members, not including the program director.
-(Core) - II.C.
-Program Coordinator - II.C.1.
+II.B.4.a)

+- II.C.1.
 There must be a program coordinator.
 (Core) - II.C.2.
 The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core) - II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)
+(Core) - II.C.2.a)

+The program coordinator(s) must be provided with support equal to a dedicated minimum of 30 percent time for administration of the program.
+Programs with seven or more approved resident positions must be provided with an additional two percent time for each approved position.
+(Core)